gdepeute/dae.notes/cust.iqgeo.md

   - Will need Japanese localization, IQgeo could potentially do some of the translation work

   - Pricing

     - Depends on functionality
     - They support "view-only" users, 3 different tiers
     - Viewer, Action, Full-Access
     - Requested pricing models for Japan

+  - Christian relocating to Japan in May-ish timeframe, will live in Tokyo